-2.1.1 Following a consultation process with employees and line managers, and a Training Needs Analysis conducted in 2019/20, the new Personal Review process has been created to focus on a number of key areas:-

-- Employee Wellbeing - Employee Strengths and Areas of Strength to Build - Performance - Career Aspirations - Setting of Development Objectives - 2.1.2 To assess 'strengths' and 'development areas' the process has been mapped against an employee's role map/job description, and the NFCC Leadership Framework, to provide an assessment against behaviours required across the wider Fire & Rescue Service sector. - 2.1.3 The Reviews are captured on a HR digital system, CORE, as with all other secure HR data.
-Both line managers and employees view the same screen to ensure transparency of documentation.
-The use of this system supports the Service's additional drive towards sustainability by reducing the need for paper. - 2.1.4 A PR Lite process has made available to individuals who it was deemed appropriate to have a supportive meeting, but who may not have the same type of contract with the Service as other staff members, e.g. Community Safety Volunteers.
+- 2.1.1 Following a consultation process with employees and line managers in 2020/2021, and a Training Needs Analysis conducted in 2019/2020, the new Personal Review process has been created to focus on a number of key areas:- Employee Wellbeing, Employee Strengths and Areas of Strength to Build, Performance, Career Aspirations, and the Setting of Development Objectives. - 2.1.2 To assess 'strengths' and 'development areas', the process has been mapped against an employee's role map/job description, and the NFCC Leadership Framework, to provide an assessment against behaviours required across the wider Fire & Rescue Service sector. - 2.1.3 The Reviews are captured on a HR digital system, COREHR, as with all other secure HR data.
+Both line managers and employees see the same screen to ensure transparency of documentation.
+The use of this system supports the Service's additional drive towards sustainability by reducing the need for paper.